-There’s space for one stage with a bar, while a sheltered area to the side hosts the food stall, a second bar and a busy merch stall.
-Once you’ve got your wrist stamp, you can wander in and out of the site – between acts we sat and watched boats chugging in, while groups of elderly men patiently cast their fishing lines into the port waters.
+There’s space for one stage with a bar, while a sheltered area hosts the food stall, a second bar and a busy merch stall.
+Once you’ve got your wrist stamp you can wander in and out of the site – between acts we sat and watched boats chugging into harbour, while groups of elderly men patiently cast their fishing lines into the port waters.

 As dusk gathered, Atavismo played a powerful set, a moody combination of prog and psychedelia, heavy riffs anchoring down the material.
-The band inject a particularly Spanish feel into their compositions, which gives it a sensuous fluidity.
+The band inject a particularly Spanish feel into their compositions, which gave it a sensuous fluidity.
 The crowd stood transfixed as the band ramped up the long and dramatic finale to their set.

 The Electric Alley are home-grown talent with an extensive local fan base, judging by the amount of band T shirt wearers we saw sauntering around the city.
 Theirs is a no-holds-barred rock set – influences are credited as Led Zeppelin and Guns and Roses – and the powerful and expressive voice of front man and guitarist Jaime Moreno and the band’s distinctive riffs make Electric Alley a notable force.
 The band are touring in Europe.
-By this point the crowd were well up for dancing, and the next act, The Agapornis, a nine-piece act, played irresistibly danceable funk, with a captivating brass section and female singer.
+By this point the crowd were well up for dancing; fortunately the next act, The Agapornis, a nine-piece act, played irresistibly danceable funk, with a captivating brass section and female singer.

 Deltirón festival, Cádiz

 Main shot of Jaime Moreno; all on iPhone